xthemadgenius/btcrec-cli/README.md

  * “Offline” mode for nearly all supported wallets - use one of the [extract scripts (click for more information)](docs/Extract_Scripts.md) to extract just enough information to attempt password recovery, without giving *btcrecover* or whoever runs it access to *any* of the addresses or private keys in your Bitcoin wallet.

 ## Setup and Usage Tutorials ##
-BTCRecover is a Python (3.8, 3.9, 3.10, 3.11) script so will run on Windows, Linux and Mac environments.
+BTCRecover is a Python (3.9, 3.10, 3.11, 3.12 and 3.13) script so will run on Windows, Linux, Mac and even Android environments.
 [See the installation guide for more info](docs/INSTALL.md)

 [I have created a growing playlist](https://www.youtube.com/playlist?list=PL7rfJxwogDzmd1IanPrmlTg3ewAIq-BZJ) that covers a number of usage examples for using this tool to recover seed phrases, BIP39 passphrases, etc.